ChristineTChen/Manager/README.md

 Github Repo: https://github.com/ChristineTChen/Manager.git
 Domain: project.christinetchen.com

+The Manager App is a phoenix and reactJs application.

 Project Status: Manager app

   The project is still in it’s early stages of development.
 Our project progress has been delayed because we spent a significant amount of time trying to understand the documentation of the new frameworks and libraries, like OAuth and ReactJS, we are using in this web application.
 Currently, logging in with a Google account works and creating the relationships between employees, managers and teams.
 Our application is also able to handle messages like broadcasts and task assignments.